-Every record in Embase is identified by a single Item type (also known as a Publication type).
-Item types2 are defined with scope notes as follows:
+Every record in Embase is identified by a single item type (also known as a publication type).
+Item types are defined with scope notes as follows:

-Article Original research or opinion Conference abstract Abstract or poster item presented at a conference or symposium Conference paper Original article reporting data presented at a conference or symposium Conference review Review item summarizing conference abstracts presented at a single conference or symposium Editorial Item summarizing several articles or providing editorial news Erratum Item reporting an error, correction or retraction of a previously published paper Letter Letter to or correspondence with the editor Note Note, discussion or commentary Review Significant review of original research Short survey Short or minireview of original research
+Article Original research or opinion Conference abstract Abstract or poster item presented at a conference or symposium Conference paper Original article reporting data presented at a conference or symposium Conference review Review item summarizing conference abstracts presented at a single conference or symposium Data paper Used for searchable metadata documents describing a particular on-line accessible dataset, or a group of datasets, published in accordance to the standard academic practices.
+Editorial Item summarizing several articles or providing editorial news Erratum Item reporting an error, correction or retraction of a previously published paper Letter Letter to or correspondence with the editor Note Note, discussion or commentary Review Significant review of original research Short survey Short or minireview of original research